 A certification practice statement (CPS) is a unilateral declaration of the practices that a Certification Authority complies with when it provides certification services.
 A CPS is a comprehensive description of how the CA makes its services available.
-This CPS should only be used within the CA domain2.
-The CPS aims at delimiting the domain of providing certification services to the citizens and relying parties3 within the CA domain.
-This CPS also outlines the relationship between the Certification Authority (CA) and other Certification Authorities within the Belgian Government PKI hierarchy such as the Belgium Root Certificate Authority (BRCA)4.
-It also describes the relationship between the CSP and the other organisations involved in the delivery of the certificates for the Belgian Electronic Identity Cards (hereinafter "Citizen Certificates").
+This CPS should only be used within the CA domain1.
+The CPS aims at delimiting the domain of providing certification services to the citizens and relying parties2 within the CA domain.
+This CPS also outlines the relationship between the Certification Authority (CA) and other Certification Authorities within the Belgian Government PKI hierarchy such as the Belgium Root Certificate Authority (BRCA)3.
+It also describes the relationship between the "Citizen CA" and the other organisations involved in the delivery of the certificates for the Belgian Electronic Identity Cards (hereinafter "Citizen Certificates").

-2 The CA domain is the area of competence of the CA to provide certification services.
+1 The CA domain is the area of competence of the CA to provide certification services.
 This means the CA domain does for instance not include the applications using the certificates, etc.

-3 See paragraph 1.7.7: Relying Parties: entities that rely on a certificate
+2 See paragraph 1.7.7: entities that rely on a certificate

 This CPS also provides operational guidelines for all citizens and relying parties, including natural or legal persons in Belgium or abroad.
 This CPS also provides operational guidelines to other Certification Authorities, such as the BRCA, that belong to the PKI hierarchy of the Belgian State within the legal framework for electronic signatures and electronic identity cards in Belgium.
-Moreover, this CPS describes the relationships between the "Citizen CA" and all other entities playing a role in the context of the Belgian Electronic Identity Card, such as the Card Personalisator or the Card Initialisator.
-The Belgian State acquires these services through appropriate agreements concluded with these third party suppliers.
-Finally, in an accreditation and supervisory perspective this CPS provides guidance to supervising authorities, accreditation bodies, accredited auditors etc. with regard to the practices of the CSP.
+Moreover, this CPS describes the relationships between the "Citizen CA" and all other entities playing a role in the context of the Belgian State acquires these services through appropriate agreements concluded with these third party suppliers.
+Finally, in an accreditation and supervisory perspective this CPS provides guidance to supervising authorities, accreditation bodies, accredited auditors etc. with regard to the practices of the "Citizen CA".